oktytncy/airgapped-hcd-openshift-runbook/README.md

 After a successful HCD install, you can run the following single patch to both:

-1. Find reaper pod and its StatefulSet.
+1. Find the Reaper pod and its StatefulSet.

     ```shell
     REAPER_POD=$(oc get pods -n "$PROJ_NAME" -o jsonpath='{range .items[*]}{.metadata.name}{"\n"}{end}' | grep reaper-0)